Information for DC Medicaid Beneficiaries

 Update Your Contact Information and/or Renew Your Coverage

 Since the COVID-19 virus struck in March 2020, the District has not required Medicaid beneficiaries to renew their health coverage as usual.
-However, this is changing soon.
-Starting on Saturday, April 1, 2023, Medicaid beneficiaries will have to renew their health coverage within the next 14 months -by before June 30, 2024.
+As of April 1, 2023, all Medicaid beneficiaries should renew their health coverage by or before June 30, 2024.
 Make sure your contact information is updated to know when to renew!

 Check your Mail for a Medicaid Renewal Notification Letter